Code360In/katacoda-1/linux2-revised/step7.md

 3. `-b`: cut sections from each line specified by given byte positions

 **_Examples_**
-The ' ' space is a separator of each field, and we return the second field:
+The ' ' space is a separator of each field, and we return the second field **'this'**:
 > `echo "Hello this is an example." | cut -d ' ' -f 2`{{execute}}

 The terminal will select the fifth byte.
 Noted that the `ü` character takes 2 bytes: